Crawl Space Encapsulation

 Will a vapor barrier alone solve moisture issues?

-No. A vapor barrier mainly helps keep the crawl space clean and mitigates a small amount of ground moisture evaporation, but in our humid Virginia climate, condensation from hot summer air is the biggest moisture concern.
+No. A vapor barrier mainly helps keep the crawl space clean and mitigates ground moisture evaporation, but in our humid Virginia climate, condensation from hot summer air is the biggest moisture concern.
 A vapor barrier won't help with this, which is why we recommend sealing the vents and insalling a dehumidifier.

 What type of warranty do you provide?